haider-patanwala/IdeaBox-Backend/README.md

   - Difference between the above two is that the syntax of a request entity for a 422 error is correct whereas the syntax of a request that generates a 400 error is incorrect.
 - `401` - Unauthorized access to Resource used in access_token verification
 - `404` - Resource not found.

 ---

+## Application's capabilites :

+1. [x] Daatabases : MongoDB Atlas is used to house data of Developers, Organizations, Projects, Proposals and Reviews with appropriate Schema.
+Apart from MongoDB, Cloudinary web service is used to handle and store multimedia.
+2. [x] RESTful API : The express API of the application follows all the REST API rules and provides CRUD operations on the API's entites.
+3. [x] Sorting & filtering : Approtiate endpoints are powered with the sorting and filtering quering parameters.
+4. [x] Verify user paramters : Specific fields like email and password and verified by express-validator.
+5. [x] Security : The API's routes are protected with authentication middlwares and SSL by hosting service.
+6. [x] Documentation

+---

+## RESTful API

+> **The backend follows the concept of RESTful(Representational State Transfer) APIs**

+- [x] Accept and respond with JSON
+- [x] Standard HTTP status codes
+- [x] No use of verbs in URL.
+Use nouns.
+- [x] Plural nouns to name a collection in URL
+- [x] Use resource nesting
+- [x] Use filtering, sorting to retrieve data
+- [x] Well compiled documentation
+- [x] Return error details in response body
+- [x] Use SSL (done with the help of hosting)
+- [x] Secure the API (with several middlewares)

+---